Mindera/swift-style-guide/README.markdown

   // do many things with textContainer
 }
 ```
+If the optional value is required to the context, use `guard let ...` and `assertionFailure` to catch the problem in debug time.

 When naming optional variables and properties, avoid naming them like `optionalString` or `maybeView` since their optional-ness is already in the type declaration.